AR2202/Colourful/README.md

 ## Compilation

 Colourful compiles to an expression in the SKI combinator calculus, which is the output of the program.

+In the future (but probably beyond the scope of the #language-makers jam), this could be evaluated and the reduced expression translated back to a Colourful expression.

 ## #language-makers Theme